About Us

 Where We Meet

-We meet at Covenant United Methodist Church on Duval Road in northwest Austin.
+We usually meet at Covenant United Methodist Church on Duval Road in northwest Austin.
 Most of our Cub Scouts are from Davis Elementary School and nearby private or charter schools.

 Covenant United Methodist Church